Marriage prohibition on the basis of race.

 A Pew Research survey conducted in 2011-SEP showed that:

 - 43% of American adults say that "more people of different races marrying each other has been a change for the better; 11% for the worse; 44% offered no opinion.
 22% of Americans have a relative in a mixed-race marriage.
 One in seven new marriages in the U.S. are interracial or interethnic.

-- Adults who are White (12%), over 64 years-of-age (19%), with only high school or less education (15%), who identified themselves as conservative (14%) and from the South or Midwest (13%) were more likely to feel that more interracial marriages are a change for the worse.
+- Only small minorities of: Adults who are White (12%), over 64 years-of-age (19%), with only high school or less education (15%), who identified themselves as conservative (14%) and from the South or Midwest (13%) felt that more interracial marriages are a change for the worse.

-- Adults who are Black (8%), under 29 years-of-age (5%), who graduated from college (4%), who identified themselves as liberal (7%) and from the West (6%) were also more likely to feel that more interracial marriages are a change for the worse.
+- Even smaller minorities of: Adults who are Black (8%), under 29 years-of-age (5%), who graduated from college (4%), who identified themselves as liberal (7%) and from the West (6%) felt that more interracial marriages are a change for the worse.
 6

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.

 - Text of "Loving v.
 Virginia (No. 395) 206 Va.
 924, 147 S.E.2d 78, reversed," U.S. Supreme Court, 1967-JUN-12, at: http://www.law.cornell.edu/